icarus-initiative/organization_core/expeditions.md

 - Great job on making this this far.
 Hopefully the squad has learned enough to make a big scale project and working to collaborate together.
 Now, we'll work on an enterprise level project from start to finish.
 This would be the equivalent of a capstone project of a bootcamp.
 Make the MVP, make it real, and potentially get hired as a developer.
 We have at least 4 projects after this expedition which is probably more than enough to get a job in blockchain.
 It's so exciting to reach this point, the future is teeming with possibilities.

+### Project
-- Project Build a DEX that can trade tokens, RPG Game that uses NFTs, or squad's decision.
+- Build a DEX that can trade tokens.

-- Resources
+### Resources

-  - Squad's decision

-- Recommended Readings
+1. Open position
+2. Open position
+3. Open position
+4. Open position
+5. Open position
+6. Open position
+7. Open position
+8. Open position
+9. Open position
+10. Open position

+### Resource Pool

-- Socials
+### Socials
   - Connect on Twitter, LinkedIn, GitHub with the squadron 3 degrees above you and below you.
   - Optional but recommended, send them a friendly hello and connect with them on the 3 platforms.